The Byzantine fortress on Mount Kalogeros

 Parts of the old enclosure wall a little further below on the western slope are still visible.

-On this boulder traces of carving similar to those on the Kouros of Apollonas can be seen.
+On this boulder traces of carving similar to those at the Kouros of Apollonas can be seen.

 Naxos played no particular political role during the Byzantine era, but was used as a supply harbour and place of refuge by ships sailing from Constantinople to Crete.
 The Byzantine fleet sailed from Constantinople along the north-east Aegean coast, then to Chios and Fourni (small island between Ikaria and Samos), after which a relatively long stretch of open sea had to be crossed to Naxos.
 The valley of Apóllonas, the northernmost point of Naxos, with its year-round flowing river and fertile gardens, was certainly an important port for the ships to replenish their supplies.